Rainbow-Dreamer/SfPlayer/README.md

 ## Usage

+### Platform

 SfPlayer currently only supports Windows.

+### Switching pages

+Go to different pages by selecting on tabs at the top to use functionality related to the page's name.

+### Playback

 Click on `Choose MIDI File` button to select a MIDI file, click on `Choose SoundFont File` button to select a SoundFont file, and then click on `Play` button to start the playing of the MIDI file using the SoundFont file.

 You can also drag and drop the MIDI file and SoundFont file to the window, it will automatically detect the file extension and load as MIDI file or SoundFont file.

-Go to different panes by selecting on tabs at the top to use functionality related to the pane's name.
+Click on the `Play` button to start playing the MIDI file with the loaded SoundFont file, the other playing related button are used in the way they name.

+Click on the playback bar or mouse drag to change the current playing position of the MIDI file.

+Turn the `Split Channels` button on to do special split channels operation when the MIDI file has all of the channels on a single track.

+### Messages

+The message at the bottom is used for showing errors when users are not doing correct.

+### Synth Settings

+This part is straightforward, for the control parameters like `MIDI CC` or `pitch bend`, when you select a new MIDI CC value or new channel number, the values will be updated as the current control value of the channel.

+The `Volume` control widget is the general volume of the synth used to play the MIDI file with the loaded SoundFont file.

+The `BPM` control widget will be automatically updated as the real-time BPM of the MIDI file when playing.

+### Music Functions

+The current instrument of each channel of the MIDI file when playing is shown in the `Instrument` box here, you can click on the `Channel` box to select a channel number, the current program and bank of the channel will be shown in the `Program` and `Bank` box.

+You can change the current program and bank of the selected channel in the `Program` and `Bank` box.

+In the `Instrument` box, the instrument names are the actual preset name of the corresponding program in the SoundFont file you use to play, while the instrument names in the `Instrument` box are the corresponding program names of the General MIDI standard.

+For modulation of the MIDI file, you can enter modes like `C major` in the `From mode` and `to Mode` entry box, the note name supports both uppercase and lowercase, sharp and flat, but you need to make sure to have a space between the note name and the mode name.
+The supported modes are defined in `packages/musicpy/database.py` as the parameter `scaleTypes`, you can customize the supported modes by adding the new mode with the mode name and the intervals.

 ## Download